utsav-vaghani/Book-Rentals/README.md

 ## Work

 **Done till now**
-* All apis are working
+* All APIs are working

 **Remaining Work**
-* Backend : JsonWebToken creation and validation.
+* Backend: JsonWebToken creation and validation.
 * ALL the task of frontend
-* Add contributor page using github api
+* Add contributor page using GitHub API
 * Add Email verification after Signup
-* Test and Deploy to heroku
+* Test and Deploy to Heroku

 ## Contributing